CyberCraftsmanx/Cypher-Rat-Source-Code/README.md

 2 : Bind With apk

-3 : Fake Apk : Create A fake apk using and website
+3 : Fake Apk : Create A fake apk using any website

 4 : custom notification